NLnetLabs/unbound-manual/source/topics/privacy/aggressive-nsec.rst

 ask the authoritative server again because there is no message cached for that name.
-But because the NSEC records for ``alfa.example.net`` — ``sierra.example.net`` and ``example.net`` — ``alfa.example.net`` are already cached, the implementation of :RFC:`8198` will allow Unbound to deduce that it doesn’t need to send a new query.
-It is already able to prove that the name doesn’t exist and immediately, or *aggressively* if you will, returns an NXDOMAIN answer.
+But because the NSEC records for ``alfa.example.net`` — ``sierra.example.net`` and ``example.net`` — ``alfa.example.net`` are already cached, the implementation of :rfc:`8198` will allow Unbound to deduce that it doesn't need to send a new query.
+It is already able to prove that the name doesn't exist and immediately, or *aggressively* if you will, returns an NXDOMAIN answer.

 Generating Wildcard Answers